 Example: Returning to Tong et al as an example, the abstract doesn't make it clear which event it's measuring.
 The fact that there's a lower percentage of miscarriage at 9 weeks than at 10 weeks may lead one to believe they're modelling P(X = x), the probability of miscarriage at a specific point in time.
 After all, it wouldn't make sense for the probability of pregnancy to end in miscarriage once a woman reaches 9 weeks to be lower than when a woman reaches 10 weeks.
 Each day that a pregnancy progresses is one less day that a miscarriage can occur.
 In actuality they're modelling P(X ≥ x).
 Turning again to the full paper we see that they're stratifying the participants in the user study based on the gestational age of the fetus at the time of first ultrasound.
 The participants included in the "9 weeks" pool are separate from those in the "10 weeks" pool, which is why the percentage with 10 weeks can conceivably be higher4.

 How much of a difference does the preposition make?
-Keep in mind that the probability of miscarriage occurring at or after 6 weeks is equal to the probability of miscarriage at six weeks, plus the probability that miscarriage didn't occur at 6 weeks and instead occurred at 7 weeks, etc. Mathematically that's expressed as P(X ≥ 6) = P(X = 6) + P(X ≠ 6) × P(X = 7) + P(X ≠ 6) × P(X ≠ 7) × P(X = 8) ....
+The probability of miscarriage occurring at or after 6 weeks is equal to the probability of miscarriage at six weeks, plus the probability that miscarriage didn't occur at 6 weeks and instead occurred at 7 weeks, etc. Mathematically that's expressed as P(X ≥ 6) = P(X = 6) + P(X ≠ 6) × P(X = 7) + P(X ≠ 6) × P(X ≠ 7) × P(X = 8) ....
 If we incorrectly assume Tong et al is modelling P(X = x), then we would calculate P(X ≥ 6) as 15.5%.
 While incorrect, it seems plausible.
 Since miscarriage drops rapidly from week to week the value of P(X ≥ x) is often close enough to P(X = x) that the either interpretation of the probability seems plausible, which can lead to one being easily mistaken for the other.

 When reading these sections be sure to spend time with each of the figures and tables.
 Read their captions and re-read where they're discussed in the paper to be certain of what is being modelled.